steveabner/MyDFIR-SOC-Analyst-challenge/README.md

 ### Elasticsearch
 - I will use Elasticsearch to store Windows event logs, syslogs, and firewall logs, enabling real-time analysis of large data volumes.
 It is often paired with Kibana, which helps visualize the data for improved insights.

+### Logstash
+-Logstash is an open-source tool that collects and processes data from various sources, like logs and events.
+It’s part of the Elastic Stack and works well with Elasticsearch.
+You can use Logstash to gather data, transform it, and send it to Elasticsearch, making it easier to analyze and visualize your logs with Kibana.
+It's a great way to get clear insights from your data!
 <!--Logs from the Windows and Ubuntu servers will be forwarded to the Elastic & Kibana server via designated agents.